soroushdeimi/sush-core/NODE_GUIDE.md

 ---

-**Running a Sush Core node helps protect digital rights worldwide.
+**Running a sushCore node helps protect digital rights worldwide.
 Thank you for your contribution to internet freedom!**

 *Questions?
 Join our node operator community or open an issue on GitHub.*